kolmogorov42/quittonebot/README.md

 ### USAGE

-If you just want to use it, just type `@quittonebot` followed by your message in any Telegram chat window and click on the result.
+If you just want to use it, first say goodbye to your friends properly, then type `@quittonebot` followed by your message in any Telegram chat window and click on the result.

 Enjoy.